kchang-code/CanDate/canDate-api/README.md

    `CREATE ROLE labber WITH LOGIN password 'labber';` `CREATE DATABASE candate OWNER labber;`

-note: we have created users and password so probably you don't need to run the first command.
+note: If you have created users and password before, so probably you don't need to run the first command.
 However, make sure you create candate database.

 ## Getting Started